NovaPlays134/NovaScript/README.md

 # NovaScript
-A script for the mod menu stand with lots of fun options, Self, Online, Vehicle, Weapon, World, Player Trolling andPlayer Vehicle stuff
+A script for the mod menu stand with lots of fun options, Self, Online, Vehicle, Weapon, World, Player Trolling and Player Vehicle stuff

 # Installation
 This script is on the repository but if u want to manually install it you have to copy the NovaScript.pluto file and the lib folder and paste them in your Lua Scripts folder